purescript-node-contrib/purescript-redis-client/README.md

-# purescript-redis
+# purescript-redis-client

 Redis client library for PureScript.
 This library depends on the npm library ioredis.
 To use this library, you must manually install ioredis.

 ## Patched ioredis behavior

-For compatibility reasons with redis protocol this library mutates globaly response type of internal ioredis javascript `hgetall` method to:
+For compatibility reasons with raw redis protocol this library mutates globaly response type of javascript `hgetall` method to:

 ``` purescript
 Array { key ∷ ByteString, value ∷ ByteString }